What Is a Work Order? (And What to Include in One)

 Using a computerized maintenance management system (CMMS software) or work order software offers numerous advantages compared to a more manual way to track work orders and oversee asset management.
 Here are some key benefits:

-• Reducing equipment downtime: Manual management of work orders can cause overlapping of tasks and stress demands on equipment and technician time, which will lead to more downtime for the asset.
+• Reducing equipment downtime: Manual maintenance management can cause overlapping of tasks and stress demands on equipment and technician time, which will lead to more downtime for the asset.
 Work order software helps decrease these issues, as it gives maintenance managers the ability to clearly manage scheduling, labor and tools needed to complete a job.

 • Expanding data access and visibility: Work orders can be viewed by all who have access to the software.
 This can include the individual or organization who first brought attention to the problem, the technicians assigned to the task, accountants in control of budgeting and equipment operators waiting for production to resume.

-• Improving regulatory compliance: Work order software helps companies improve compliance with safety standards, as inspection work orders can be conducted regularly.
+• Improving regulatory compliance: Work order software helps companies improve compliance with safety standards, as inspections can be conducted regularly.

 Example of Using Work Order Software